Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 the biggest lost packet sequence number carried in the NAK is greater than the LastDecSeq.

-A slight modification of coefficients used in the above mentioned formulas has been made in order to reduce the value of sending rate decrease.
+The coefficients used in the formulas above have been slightly modified to reduce the amount by which the sending rate decreases.

 Step 4.
 If DecCount <= 5, and NAKCount == DecCount * DecRandom: